Generalized quasirandom properties of expanding graph sequencesedding: Introduction

-In the worst case scenario, when there are no $k$ structural eigenvalues with a moderate $k$, the Szemer\'edi regularity lemma guarantees the existence of a universal $k$ (independent of $n$, it only depends on the discrepancy bound to be attained) such that the vertices of a dense graph can be classified into $k$ (equitable, and a `small' exceptional) parts such that the between-cluster discrepancies are less than the error bound.
-This theorem has overwhelming theoretical importance (in combinatorics and analytical number theory), whereas our purpose is to give equivalent conditions for the existence of a $k$-cluster structure with a moderate $k$.
-For this purpose, in Section~\ref{gera} we consider $k$-class (generalized) random and quasirandom graphs, introduced in~\cite{LovSos}, and in Section~\ref{geqra} we establish equivalent properties (including discrepancies and spectra) of them.
+In the worst case scenario, when there are no $k$ structural eigenvalues with a moderate $k$, the Szemer\'edi regularity lemma guarantees the existence of a universal $k$ (independent of $n$, it only depends on the discrepancy bound to be attained) such that the vertices can be classified into $k$ (equitable, and a `small' exceptional) parts such that the between-cluster discrepancies are less than the error bound.
+This theorem has overwhelming theoretical importance, and also spectral versions, see Szegedy~\cite{Szegedy}, whereas our purpose is to give equivalent conditions for the existence of a $k$-cluster structure with a moderate $k$.
+For this purpose, in Section~\ref{gera} we consider $k$-class (generalized) random and quasirandom graphs, introduced in~\cite{LovSos}, and in Section~\ref{gera} we establish equivalent properties (including discrepancies and spectra) of them.
+Namely, in Theorems~\ref{conj} and~\ref{ekv} we state implications and equivalences between them.
+The theorems intensively use notation and facts of already proved theorems that are discussed in Section~\ref{pre}.
+For this long preparation, we are able to precisely formulate the main theorems only in Section~\ref{gera}, and prove them in Section~\ref{proofs}.
+Finally, in Section~\ref{concl} we draw consequences of our statements, as for discrepancy based spectral clustering.